nixworks/public/news/2011/02/6/README.md

 ##### Middle East Quartet
 ### [Palestinian leaders express disappointment at the refusal of the Middle East Quartet &mdash; United States, United Nations, European Union and Russia &mdash; to hear their call for unilateral statehood and failure to take a strong stance on Israel's settlement construction at its February 5 meeting in Munich. ](/news/2011/02/6/palestinian-leaders-express-disappointment-at-the-refusal-of-the-middle-east-quartet-mdash-united-states-united-nations-european-union-a.md)
-_Context: United Nations, United States, Middle East Quartet, Russia, European Union, Munich, Israel_
+_Context: Russia, Middle East Quartet, Munich, Israel, United Nations, European Union, United States_

 ##### European Union
 ### [The European Union's foreign policy chief Catherine Ashton expresses what she believes is the even more crucial need for progress in peace talks between the Israelis and the Palestinians due to events in Egypt and other countries. ](/news/2011/02/6/the-european-union-s-foreign-policy-chief-catherine-ashton-expresses-what-she-believes-is-the-even-more-crucial-need-for-progress-in-peace-t.md)